sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/digitalocean.md

 ###############################################################################
 # ACTION REQUIRED: REPLACE THE URL AND REVISION WITH YOUR DEPLOYMENT REPO INFO
 ###############################################################################
+# Please read the notes below the script if you are cloning a private repository
 DEPLOY_SOURCEGRAPH_DOCKER_FORK_CLONE_URL='https://github.com/sourcegraph/deploy-sourcegraph-docker.git'
 DEPLOY_SOURCEGRAPH_DOCKER_FORK_REVISION='v3.43.2'
 ##################### NO CHANGES REQUIRED BELOW THIS LINE #####################